 This report is divided into four sections.
 The "Background" section provides a brief overview of self-representation, and identifies problems presented by self-representation for the parties themselves and for the adjudicators and entities responsible for hearing their cases.
-The section addresses self-representation in administrative agencies where such information is available.
-However, it supplements agency-specific information with relevant discussion of selfrepresented parties in the civil court context.
+The section addresses self-representation in administrative agencies where such information is available, and supplements agency-specific information with discussion of self-represented parties in the civil court context.
 The second section of the report summarizes lessons learned from civil courts in dealing with self-representation, and draws on information gained from informal interviews with twelve experts on self-representation.
-This section provides an overview of innovations designed to assist self-represented parties, in addition to flagging some potential areas for caution.
-The third section begins to explore the issue of selfrepresentation in administrative hearings by providing case studies of four administrative agencies: SSA, EOIR, BVA, and USDA's National Appeals Division.
-Each case opens with a brief overview of the agency's hearing procedures and discusses the resources each agency offers to assist self-represented parties.
-Several targeted recommendations are provided to each agency in Appendix A. It should be noted that these recommendations are not part of the overarching recommendations that the Conference Assembly is asked to consider, and are instead provided largely for consideration by each specific agency.
-The final section of the report provides a series of broader recommendations for federal agencies to consider, and is aimed at improving both procedural efficiency and consistency of outcomes when dealing with selfrepresented parties in administrative hearings.
-These recommendations are intended to benefit not only self-represented parties, but the system more generally.
+This section provides an overview of innovations designed to assist self-represented parties and flags some potential areas for caution.
+The third section begins to explore the issue of self-representation in administrative hearings by providing case studies of four administrative agencies: SSA, EOIR, BVA, and USDA's National Appeals Division.
+Each case study opens with a brief overview of the agency's hearing procedures and discusses the resources each agency offers to assist selfrepresented parties.
+Targeted recommendations are provided to each agency in Appendix A. It should be noted that these recommendations are not part of the overarching recommendations that the Conference Assembly is asked to consider, and are provided largely for consideration by each specific agency.
+The final section of the report provides a series of broader recommendations for federal agencies to consider, and is aimed at improving both procedural efficiency and consistency of outcomes when dealing with self-represented parties in administrative hearings.
+These recommendations are intended to benefit not only selfrepresented parties, but the system more generally.
 While improvements may carry upfront costs, they will also likely provide offsetting benefits in efficiency over time.